dfki-asr/atlas/README.md

 Building
 --------

+You need a JDK (Java 7 or newer, tested with Oracle JDK) and Maven (version 3 upwards) to build the Java part.
+Getting those installed for your operating system is left as an exercise to the reader.
-You should just be able to say
+Once these build prerequisites are in place, you should just be able to say

     mvn install